 - Better posture.
 The third reason is that I take on a whole new style of running when I run barefoot.
 Instead of putting my heel down first, like you do when you have running shoes on, you put your whole foot down at the same time.
 This causes you to lean slightly more forward.
 I tried running heel first as I ran barefoot, and it immediately became harder to breathe nasally.
 It felt as if there was a block in my upper spine when I did.
 You also don’t lift your feet as high when running barefoot, because then it hurts more when you land on the foot, and this saves some of your energy.

-Running is much
+Running is much more pleasant now

 When I had learned the running style barefoot I tried running in barefoot shoes, rather than running shoes (it is too cold to run barefoot in the winter, and you avoid getting slivers in your feet) and that worked fine as well.
 It wasn’t quite as easy as when I ran barefoot, but not too far from it.